-2023 2022 2023 2022 2023 2022 2023 2022 (In millions) (In millions) Income (loss) available to shareholders before provision for income tax Income (loss) available to shareholders before provision for income tax \$ (262) \$ 2,151 \$ (943) \$ 4,125 Income (loss) available to shareholders before provision for income tax \$ 562 \$ 485 \$ (381) \$ 4,610 Less: Provision for income tax expense (benefit) Less: Provision for income tax expense (benefit) (62) 432 (218) 848 Less: Provision for income tax expense (benefit) 109 97 (109) 945 Net income (loss) available to shareholders (1) Net income (loss) available to shareholders (1) \$ (200) \$ 1,719 \$ (725) \$ 3,277 Net income (loss) available to shareholders (1) \$ 453 \$ 388 \$ (272) \$ 3,665 Pre-tax adjusted earnings, less net income (loss) attributable to noncontrolling interests and preferred stock dividends Pre-tax adjusted earnings, less net income (loss) attributable to noncontrolling interests and preferred stock dividends \$ 334 \$ 155 \$ 564 \$ 640 Pre-tax adjusted earnings, less net income (loss) attributable to noncontrolling interests and preferred stock dividends \$ 401 \$ 141 \$ 965 \$ 781 Less: Provision for income tax expense (benefit) Less: Provision for income tax expense (benefit) 63 11 98 116 Less: Provision for income tax expense (benefit) 75 26 173 142 Adjusted earnings Adjusted earnings \$ 271 \$ 144 \$ 466 \$ 524 Adjusted earnings \$ 326 \$ 115 \$ 792 \$ 639
+Three Months Ended September 30, 2023 Nine Months Ended September 30, 2023

+2023 2022 2023 2022

+(In millions)

+Three Months Ended March 31,

+Three Months Ended March 31,

+Three Months Ended March 31,

+2024 2024 2023

+(In millions)

+Income (loss) available to shareholders before provision for income tax Income (loss) available to shareholders before provision for income tax \$ 562 \$ 485 \$(381) \$ 4,610

+Less: Less:

+Provision for income tax expense Provision for income tax expense 109 97 (109) 945

+Net income (loss) available to shareholders Net income (loss) available to shareholders

+(1) (1) \$ 453 \$ 388 \$(272) \$ 3,665

+Pre-tax adjusted earnings, less net income (loss) attributable to noncontrolling interests and preferred stock dividends \$ 401 \$ 141 \$ 965 \$ 781

+Pre-tax adjusted earnings (loss), less net income (loss) attributable to noncontrolling interests and preferred stock dividends (1)

+Pre-tax adjusted earnings (loss), less net income (loss) attributable to noncontrolling interests and preferred stock dividends (1)

+Pre-tax adjusted earnings (loss), less net income (loss) attributable to noncontrolling interests and preferred stock dividends (1)

+Less: Less:

+Provision for income tax expense Provision for income tax expense 75 26 173 142

+Adjusted earnings \$ 326 \$ 115 \$ 792 \$ 639

+Adjusted earnings (loss)

+(1)

-(1) We use the term "net income (loss) available to shareholders" to refer to "net income (loss) available to Brighthouse Financial, Inc.'s common shareholders" throughout the results of operations discussions.
+(1) We use the term "net income (loss) available to shareholders" to refer to "net income (loss) available to Brighthouse Financial, Inc.'s common shareholders" and "adjusted loss" to refer to negative adjusted earnings values throughout the results of operations discussions.

-For the three months ended June 30, 2023 September 30, 2023, we had a net loss income available to shareholders of \$200 million \$453 million and adjusted earnings of \$271 million \$326 million compared to net income available to shareholders of \$1.7 billion \$388 million and adjusted earnings of \$144 million \$115 million for the three months ended June 30, 2022 September 30, 2022.
+For the three months ended September 30, 2023, we had net income available to shareholders of \$453 million and adjusted earnings of \$326 million compared to net income available to shareholders of \$388 million and adjusted earnings of \$115 million for the three months ended September 30, 2022.
 Net income available to shareholders for the three months ended September 30, 2023 primarily reflects net favorable changes in the estimated fair value of our variable annuity guaranteed benefit riders due to market factors and favorable pre-tax adjusted earnings.
 These favorable impacts were partially offset by an unfavorable change in the estimated fair value of freestanding interest rate derivatives we use to hedge our universal life with secondary guarantees ("ULSG") business resulting from increasing long-term interest rates and net investment losses on sales of fixed maturity securities.

-For the nine months ended September 30, 2023, we had net loss available to shareholders of \$272 million and adjusted earnings of \$792 million compared to net income available to shareholders of \$3.7 billion and adjusted earnings of \$639 million for the nine months ended September 30, 2022.
-Net loss available to shareholders for the three nine months ended June 30, 2023 September 30, 2023 primarily reflects net unfavorable changes in the estimated fair value of our variable annuity guaranteed benefit riders due to market factors, an unfavorable change in the estimated fair value of freestanding interest rate derivatives we use to hedge our universal life with secondary guarantees ("ULSG") ULSG business resulting from increasing long-term interest rates, and net investment losses on sales of fixed maturity securities and net investment losses on mortgage loans.
-These unfavorable impacts were partially offset by favorable pre-tax adjusted earnings.
+For the nine months ended September 30, 2023 March 31, 2024, we had net loss available to shareholders of \$272 \$519 million and an adjusted loss of \$98 million compared to net loss available to shareholders of \$525 million and adjusted earnings of \$792 million compared to net income available to shareholders of \$3.7 billion and adjusted earnings of \$639 \$195 million for the nine three months ended September 30, 2022 March 31, 2023.
+Net loss available to shareholders for the nine three months ended September 30, 2023 March 31, 2024 primarily reflects net unfavorable changes in the estimated fair value of our variable annuity guaranteed benefit riders due to market factors, an unfavorable change in the estimated fair value of freestanding interest rate derivatives we use to hedge our ULSG universal life with secondary guarantees ("ULSG") business resulting from increasing long-term interest rates, a pre-tax adjusted loss resulting from the conclusion of a reinsurance premium rate increase retroactive to September 2019 and the related impacts, and net investment losses on sales of fixed maturity securities and net investment losses on mortgage loans.
+These unfavorable impacts were partially offset by favorable pre-tax adjusted earnings. securities.